Local asymptotic properties for the growth rate of a jump-type CIR process: Introduction

-Furthermore, some $L^p$-norm estimation for positive and negative polynomial moments and exponential moment estimates of the jump-type CIR process are needed to show the convergence of the negligible terms (see Lemma \ref{moment}-\ref{estimates}).
-For this, condition {\bf(A3)} below, which turns out to be crucial, allows us to obtain the useful moment estimate \eqref{es4} in Lemma \ref{estimate}.
-The lower bound $\frac{15+\sqrt{185}}{4}$ in condition {\bf(A3)} is fixed in an optimal way to get minimal restrictions on the ratio $\frac{a}{\sigma^2}$ (see Subsection \ref{Alowerbound} and Remark \ref{minimal}).
-In addition, our strategy does not require some additional assumptions on the decreasing rate of $\Delta_n$ such as $n\Delta_n^{p}\to 0$ for some $p>1$.
+To be able to apply the Malliavin calculus, some crucial estimates on the flow process in Lemma \ref{estimates} are needed to show an expression for the score function in Proposition \ref{c2prop1} and useful estimates in Lemma \ref{estimate}.
+In addition, to prove the convergence of the negligible terms, some positive and negative moment estimates of the jump-type CIR process in Lemma \ref{moment} are useful.
+As a consequence, condition {\bf(A3)} below turns out to be crucial.
+When following our aforementioned strategy, in the subcritical (ergodic) case, some additional assumptions on the decreasing rate of $\Delta_n$ such as $n\Delta_n^{p}\to 0$ for some $p>1$ are not required.
+However, in the nonergodic cases, we require $n\Delta_n^{\delta}\to 0$ for the critical case where $\delta>1$ is arbitrarily large, and $\Delta_n^{2-\varepsilon}e^{-b_0n\Delta_n}\to 0$ for the supercritical case where $\varepsilon>0$ is arbitrarily small.

 The paper is organized as follows.
-In Section \ref{results}, we state our main results in Theorem \ref{Thm_subcritical}, \ref{Thm_critical}, \ref{Thm_supercritical}, \ref{theorem1}, \ref{theorem2}, and \ref{theorem3} in the continuous and discrete observation cases as well as in the subcritical, critical and supercritical cases.
-Furthermore, several examples are given.
-Section 3 presents technical results needed for the proof of the main results such as explicit expression for the logarithm derivative of the transition density by means of Malliavin calculus, decomposition of the Skorohod integral, some polynomial and exponential moment estimates for the jump-type CIR process, Girsanov's theorem, a discrete time ergodic theorem, central limit theorems, and a comparison theorem.
-The proofs of these technical results are postponed to Appendix in order to maintain the flow of the exposition.
-Finally, we prove our main results in Section 4, which follows the aforementioned strategy.
+In Section \ref{results}, we state our main results in Theorems \ref{Thm_subcritical}, \ref{Thm_critical}, \ref{Thm_supercritical}, \ref{theorem1}, \ref{theorem2}, and \ref{theorem3}.
+Furthermore, several examples on the subordinators are given.
+Section 3 is devoted to the proof of the main results.
+Section 4 presents technical results to obtain an explicit expression for the score function by using the Malliavin calculus.
+In Section 5, we focus on the study of the convergence of the remainder terms.
+To maintain the flow of the exposition, the proofs of some technical results are presented in Appendix A whereas some useful results are recalled in Appendix B.